 I like snow and painted this scene.

-This mill is located in Marietta, Pennsylvania.
-It is at the bottom of Chiques Hill close to route 441.
+SOLD!
+The original painting was sold to Foster's Heating & Plumbing, Reading, PA for $1,800.00.
+There are open-edition prints ($10.00-$20.00) to purchase.
+This mill is in Marietta, Pennsylvania.
+It is at the bottom of Chiques Hill and close to route 441.

 Hoffer Park is a 10-plus acre facility located along the Swatara Creek containing an enclosed pavilion, two shelters, Kids Castle, various pieces of playground equipment, lighted basketball courts, lighted tennis courts, lighted sand volleyball court, skateboarding and rollerblading area, picnic tables, charcoal grilles and green space.
 I did a few art shows in this park.

 SOLD!
 The original painting was sold to Waterford Properties, LLC for $200.00.
 PRINTS: The approximate print size is 10-1/4" x 15-7/8".
 PRINTS - ARTIST'S PROOF PRINTS are $25.00 each.
 SIGNED AND NUMBERED PRINTS are $15.00 each.
 OPEN EDITION PRINTS (unsigned/unnumbered are $10.00 each.
 This is the world's largest chicken barbecue and takes place in Long's Park in Lancaster, PA.
 Being a member of the Sertoma Club of Lancaster, I have fond memories of working at the BBQ.